David Brearley: Death

 He is interred in the churchyard of Saint Michael's Episcopal Church in Trenton, and a cenotaph was placed there in 1924.

 Legacy

 At the close of the Revolutionary War, Brearley became one of the founding members of the Society of the Cincinnati in the State of New Jersey and served as the state society's vice president from 1783 until his death in 1790.
 In 1789, he was elected to the American Philosophical Society.

 David Brearley High School in Kenilworth, New Jersey was named in his honor.
 Brearly Street in Madison, Wisconsin, is named in his honor.
 Brearley Crescent in Waldwick, New Jersey, is named in his honor.
-Brearley Lodge No.2 Masonic Lodge in Bridgeton, New Jersey, is named in his honor.
+Brearley Lodge No.2 Masonic Lodge in Bridgeton, New Jersey, founded in 1790 by James Giles, is named in his honor.